andrew-weisman/clam_analysis/README.md

 This used (for the "Previous command") 9275MiB out of 16280MiB of GPU memory on a P100 GPU, so I can probably try increasing the batch size from 512 to 899 (exactly) or 880 (to be safe).
 I can also try using multiple GPUs simply by allocating more from SLURM; this should automatically work per the CLAM codebase.

 For the "Latest comands" step in which I increased the batch size to 880, now 15439MiB out of 16280MiB of GPU memory is being used on a P100 GPU (94.8% memory utilization), so indeed the increase of batch size seems to work as expected.

+Note this step eliminates `0053952658` because it is missing one `.dat` file (going from 72 to 71 images total).

 ## Assumed directory structure